rishizek/CarND-PID-Control-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+[video1]: ./output.mp4

+## Reflection
+### Describe the effect each of the P, I, D components had in your implementation.
+#### P
+As we increase the Kp (the coefficient for the proportional term) value, the car moves more rapidly to the center of the road, as P controller explains the present value of the cross track error.
+If, however, we use too large Kp, the car oscillates faster and moves off the road quickly.

+#### I
+The I controller represents the cumulated value of the past cross track error, and this controller is useful to remove the systematic bias of the car.
+As we increase the Ki (the coefficient for the integral term), the correction of the systematic bias becomes stronger.
+However, if we increase the value too much, the vehicle do not converge to the center of the road, because I conroller dominates PD controllers in such case.

+#### D
+The D controller is useful for the gradual reduction of oscillation (damping effect).
+The increase of the Kd (the coefficient for the derivative term) lets the vehicle approach to the center of the road more smoothly but less quickly.
+Therefore, if we set value too large, the car may not react quick enough when the road is curved.

+#### Result
+Here's a [link to my video result][video1] with Kp = 0.15, Ki = 0.001, and Kd = 1.0.

+### Describe how the final hyperparameters were chosen.

+I tuned the hyperparameters manually as the implementation of the optimiser for this model is quite complex and manual tuning provides decent result for my case.
+I describe my approach below.

+Initially I only turned Kp and Kd values assuming the simulator does not have the systematic bias (namely Ki = 0.0).
+Next I set Kp = 1.0 and Kd = 0.0 (with Ki = 0.0) with twiddle method in mind.
+Then, the car rapidly oscillated and quickly went out of the road.
+Therefore, I decreased the Kp and also increased Kd values so that the car moves toward the center of the road more gradually and converge there.
+With I set Kp = 0.15 and Kd = 1.0 (with Ki = 0.0), the car stabilized around the center of road, and was able to run the complete track without touching the edge of road.

+After that, to stabilized the vehicle further, I turned Ki value with keeping the above Kp and Kd values.
+There, I first tried Ki = 1.0 but the car immediately diverged the course as presumably I controller dominates other controllers.
+After several try and error, I found Ki = 0.001 worked best for my case.
+It is probably because the simulator has very small systematic bias.

+Here's my final parameters for the model:
+Kp = 0.15, Ki = 0.001, and Kd = 1.0.